What is Problem Challenge?

 The Final Challenge

-Year 7 and Year 8 children who do particularly well in Problem Challenge during the year are invited to enter a final multi-choice competition in early November.
-This provides a great challenge for the very able, and there are more substantial prizes for the best performers at both Years.
-The Final Challenge consists of 15 multiple-choice questions, with five options per question, together with 5 questions that require explicit answers.
+Final Challenge provides a great challenge for the very able, and there are more substantial prizes for the best performers at both Years.
+The competition consists of 10 multiple-choice questions, with five options per question, together with 10 questions that require explicit answers.
 The problems are similar in style to the usual Problem Challenge questions but generally of a standard comparable to question 5 on the Problem Sets or harder.

 - Children have one hour in which to attempt the questions.